flatcar-archive/flatcar-docs/os/booting-on-cloudstack.md

 2. In the left navigation bar, click Instances.
 3. Click Add Instance.
 4. Select a zone.
-5. Select the Container Linux template registered in the previous step.
+5. Select the Flatcar Linux template registered in the previous step.
 6. Click Submit and your VM will be created and started.

-Alternatively, the [deployVirtualMachine API][deploy-vm-api] can also be used to deploy Container Linux instances.
+Alternatively, the [deployVirtualMachine API][deploy-vm-api] can also be used to deploy Flatcar Linux instances.

 ### Virtual machine configuration